chuangw6/COMP90041_Tutorial/README.md

 ### **Purpose**
 ---
 This repository contains tutorial slides and lab sample solutions of the subject [COMP90041](https://handbook.unimelb.edu.au/2019/subjects/comp90041) Semester2 2019 given by Dr Thomas Christy at [University of Melbourne](https://www.unimelb.edu.au/).
+The repo contains a list of useful articles, blogs and books at the bottom of the page.

 ### **Author**
 ---